Prana-vvb/Bal.rs-Blog/README.md

 for the same result.

 While you can configure the Load Balancer using the command line interface, more configuration options are available through the `config.yaml` file and multiple different config files can be created.
 This feature enables the use of various configuration profiles without altering the original configuration.
-The desired profile can be specified through the CLI.
+The desired profile can be specified through the CLI.<hr/>

 ## Technical Details
 > Note that this includes only the `lb.rs` file which contains the actual Load Balancing code.